CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

     ![](../Images/m3ex5step3.png)

 4. On the New Initiative definition page, select the following:
-    - Initiative location: Select your Subscription
+    - Initiative Location: Select your Subscription
     - Name: **Contoso Security Benchmark**
     - Description: Baseline for security policies to appear alongside the built-in recommendations
     - Category: Select **Create new** and type: **Contoso**